Lincoln County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+- Jury vs. Bench Trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also choose a bench trial, where the judge makes the decision.

-• What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence of your BAC level, observations of your driving behavior, and testimony from the arresting officer.
+- What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the BAC test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.
+- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the BAC test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not impaired.

-• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-Most DUI trials in Lincoln County likely last a few days.
+- Typical Trial Length: Trial length varies depending on the complexity of the case.

 Penalties for DUI in Lincoln County, CO